silvacms/documentation/source/buildout/extending.rst

    extends = profiles/development.cfg

-If the path is not absolute, the relative position is interpreted from the directory containing the file that use the option ``extends`` (i.e. a file located in a directory called ``profiles`` using ``extends`` with the filename ``base.cfg`` will open the file ``profiles/base.cfg``).
-Remote HTTP URLs are also valid include path.
+If the path is not absolute, it is interpreted from the directory containing the configuration file that used the option ``extends`` (i.e. a file located in a directory called ``profiles`` using ``extends`` with the filename ``base.cfg`` will open the file ``profiles/base.cfg``).
+Remote files can be used with the help of an HTTP URL.

-This feature is used to implement Buildout profiles : several typical configurations provided with Silva.
-An example the use of profiles can be a configuration for production, one for development with more development tools and debug mode activated, a configuration to test some generic extension.
+This feature is used to implement Buildout profiles: generic configurations file that are meant to be extended for a specific usage.
+An example can be to extend a base configuration file installing a list of Silva extension you wish to use with:

+- different settings on your Zope instance for production,

+- extra development tools and debug mode activated on your Zope instance for development,

+- extra configuration to test Silva extensions.

-Using this feature, you can create your own buildout configuration file that extends one of Silva's.
-This way, you can add or override options defined in the configuration you extends:
+Using this feature, you can create your own Buildout configuration file that extends one of Silva's.
+This way, you can have a Silva installation with exactly what you need:

 .. code-block:: buildout
    :linenos:

    [buildout]
-   extends = profiles/base.cfg
+   extends = profiles/simple-instance.cfg

    [instance]
    http-address = 9000
-   fast-mode = true
+   debug-mode = false

-Here we change the value of the ``http-address`` option to 9000 on line 5, and set the previously not set option ``fast-mode`` to true on line 6.
+Here you change the value of the ``http-address`` option of the ``instance`` section to 9000 on line 5, and set the previously not set option ``debug-mode`` to false on line 6.

-If you redefine a list of options (option on multiple lines), you can use ``+=`` and ``-=`` to add or remove options (lines) specified in the base configuration:
+You have the possibility to redefine an existing list of options (option on multiple lines) with ``+=`` and ``-=`` in order to add or remove options (lines) specified in the parent configuration file:

 .. code-block:: buildout
    :linenos: